projen/projen/docs/api/API.md

 [RenovatebotScheduleInterval](#projen-renovatebotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [awscdk.ApprovalLevel](#projen-awscdk-approvallevel)|Which approval is required when deploying CDK apps.
 [cdk.Stability](#projen-cdk-stability)|*No description*
+[circleci.JobType](#projen-circleci-jobtype)|A job may have a type of approval indicating it must be manually approved before downstream jobs may proceed.
+[circleci.JobWhen](#projen-circleci-jobwhen)|Specify when to enable or disable the step.
+[circleci.ResourceClass](#projen-circleci-resourceclass)|The resource_class feature allows configuring CPU and RAM resources for each job.
 [github.DependabotRegistryType](#projen-github-dependabotregistrytype)|Each configuration type requires you to provide particular settings.
 [github.DependabotScheduleInterval](#projen-github-dependabotscheduleinterval)|How often to check for new versions and raise pull requests for version updates.
 [github.VersioningStrategy](#projen-github-versioningstrategy)|The strategy to use when edits manifest and lock files.